jeishiva/design-patterns/src/main/kotlin/creational/builder/README.md

 ---

-## 💡 Where You’ll See It (Top 3 Use Cases)
+## 💡 Real-World Applications

-1. **RTCEngine Setup**
+1. **Complex Object Construction(e.g., Analytics Engine, RTC Engine)**
-   Helps configure various features like audio, video, stream quality, fallback rules in a readable and modular way.
+   Ideal for configuring objects with many parameters such as audio, video, stream quality, and fallback rules — making the setup readable, modular, and less error-prone.

 2. **HTTP Request Objects (e.g., OkHttp, Retrofit)**
    Used to construct request objects with optional headers, body types, and timeout settings.